-As documented in the attached Draft IS, the Authority hereby proposes to find that the Project as mitigated will not have a significant effect on the environment.
-The Authority will make a final decision regarding whether to adopt an MND and whether to approve the Project by exercising its independent judgment in accordance with the requirements of CEQA upon the conclusion of the public review and comment period for the Draft IS.
+As documented in the attached Final IS, the Authority hereby finds that the Project as mitigated will not have a significant effect on the environment.
+The Authority has made a final decision regarding whether to adopt an MND and to approve the Project by exercising its independent judgment in accordance with the requirements of CEQA upon the conclusion of the public review and comment period for the Draft IS.

-The proposed finding by the Authority that the Project would not have a significant effect on the environment is summarized as follows and is explained in greater detail in the attached Draft IS:
+The proposed finding by the Authority that the Project would not have a significant effect on the environment is summarized as follows and is explained in greater detail in the attached Final IS: